Chicken Cacciatore with Mozzarella

 • salt and pepper, to taste

-1. Heat 1 tablespoon love oil in a deep sided frying pan.
+Heat 15 ml olive oil in a wide-based pan.
 Sauté the mushrooms on a high heat for several minutes until nicely browned.
-Season with salt and pepper.
+Season with salt and black pepper.
 Transfer the mushrooms to a plate.
-Heat the remaining olive oil in the same pan and add the onion.
-Cook over a medium heat until softened.
+Heat the remaining oil in the same pan and add the onion.
+Cook over a medium heat until softened, about 8-10 minutes.
 Add the garlic and sweet peppers and cook for a further 2 minutes.
+Remove to a plate and set aside.

 11 Comments.
 Leave new